Climate change is real and it is the biggest crisis our generation will be faced with.

 I still believed that up until a month ago, when I took the time to read The Uninhabitable Earth: Life After Warming.
 It took me a week to get through each page.
-It was a much faster rate than usual, because I couldn’t believe what I was reading and needed to get to the part where the author would explain how things would get fixed.
+It was a much faster rate than usual because I couldn’t believe what I was reading and needed to get to the part where the author would explain how things would get fixed.
 But I reached the end, and that part never came.
 Instead, what I found was a deep sadness I had never felt before.
-My heart breaking for something that could never be replaced.
+My heart broke for something that could never be replaced.

 How do you go on then?

-Knowing that everyday, we are all living beyond the resources available.
+Knowing that every day, we are all living beyond the resources available.
 That what we see, feel & have around us today will not be there tomorrow.
 In my opinion (because I am still trying to be optimistic), you do better, care about what’s out there and prepare for the future.